Justice Sustainable Development Strategy 2020 to 2023

 What will it look like?

-In practical terms, advancing work flexibility depends on shaping workplace conditions and culture in ways that promote take up and successful engagement across the Department.
-This means that the right physical, technological, operational and professional conditions need to be in place in order for sustainable development benefits to be fully realized.
+Advancing work flexibility depends on shaping workplace conditions and culture in ways that promote take up and successful engagement across the Department.
+This means that the right physical, psychological, IT, digital, technological, operational and cultural conditions need to be in place in order for sustainable development benefits to be fully realized.
+Flexible work may require suitable infrastructure and operational support.

-With this in mind, as part of its efforts to integrate sustainable development into its policies, operations, programs and culture, over the next three years Justice Canada will:
+As part of its efforts to integrate SD into its policies, operations, programs and culture, over the next four years Justice Canada will:

-- Identify activities and initiatives that will be pursued to promote adoption and integration of flexible work arrangements; and
+- Identify activities and initiatives that will be pursued to continue to promote adoption and integration of flexible work arrangements,

-- Monitor the status of activities and initiatives supporting flexible work arrangements with respect to their approved plans.
+- Monitor the status of activities and initiatives supporting flexible work arrangements with respect to their approved plans; and,

 Building a Culture of Sustainable Practices